 2. It’s affordable

 The South African Rand goes a long way in the Philippines!
-The locals aren’t money-hungry and so you get a lot of bang for your buck.
+The locals aren’t money-hungry, so you get a lot of bang for your buck.
 Tourists aren’t exploited, and scams are few and far between.

 3. The people